SimonaSe/Events-Fundamentals-New/Module-4.md

 ![4.3.2.11_Criteria_Column](images/image126.png)

-Click on the pencil symbol at the bottom left of the layer box to edit the layer.
+Click on the **pencil symbol** at the bottom left of the layer box to edit the layer.

 ![4.3.2.12_Pencil_Symbol](images/image24.png)

-Click on the Org Units tab, then deselect “Trainingland” and select “Animal Region.”
-Then click Update Layer.
+Click on the **Org Units** tab, then deselect “Trainingland” and select “Animal Region.”
+Then click **Update Layer**.

 ![4.3.2.13_Event_Layer_Edit](images/image299.png)

 Next, let’s add a boundary layer.
-Click on the Add layer button in the top left corner.
+Click on the **Add layer** button in the top left corner.

 ![4.3.2.14_Add_Layer](images/image293.png)